 The introvert can suffer with a louder ‘inner critic’ on their shoulder so may convince themselves not to step to speak.
 Everyone suffers the same kind of nerves and apprehensions but for the introvert they can often feel even more daunted by the idea of standing out and speaking up.

 Aly Harrold has helped many people with their public speaking, if you would like to know more about how she can get you to deliver a speech with confidence and assurance, whether it be a business talk, a conference presentation, TED Talk or video for your business Social Media, call Aly on 07909 765348.
-Her next workshop is specifically geared to helping introverts with their public speaking and will be held on Saturday February 25th 2017 – to book your place go to: http://www.alyharrold.co.uk/public-speaking-workshop-introverts/
+Her next workshop is on Saturday 9th September in London– to book your place go to: http://www.alyharrold.co.uk/public-speaking-workshop-regents-park-2/

 Even networking requires a certain amount of speaking, especially when you need to deliver your pitch.
-Here is a workshop to help you if you find networking difficult as an introvert.
-March 22nd 2017 http://events.r20.constantcontact.com/register/event?oeidk=a07edqm0p2uf4a9328d&llr=tbrzjstab
+Aly hosts a networking group in Tunbridge Wells at The Trinity Arts Centre.
+You can register your interest here: http://www.alyharrold.co.uk/events/trinity/

 Introverts have the capacity to be brilliantly effective speakers!